OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 with lazy evaluation of lists, we need not be bound by a finite *n*.
 Instead we can construct the infinite sequence of primes, relying on repeated applications of a thunk to take us to any point in the sequence that we need to reach.
-The following slide show indicates how the Sieve of Erastosthenes would be implemented using lazy lists.
+The following slide show demonstrates how the Sieve of Erastosthenes would be implemented using lazy lists.

 .. inlineav:: LazyLists8CON ss